 Lately, there has been increasing focus on developing innovations that take into consideration the specifics of target markets including the income level.
 One example of this approach is frugal innovation where companies develop more affordable, yet high-quality products for developing countries.

 Research and studies link innovativeness to tightly to positive organizational results:

-- the shareholder returns of the most innovative companies outperformed the peers by 12.4 percentage (Source: Boston Consulting Group)
+- the shareholder returns of the most innovative companies outperformed the peers by 12.4 percent (Source: Boston Consulting Group)

 - innovation drives economic growth: the most innovative 20% of companies grew at a rate 16% higher than the least innovative (Source: PwC)

 - top quartile innovation performers obtain on average 13% points more profit from new products and services than average performers (Source: Arthur D. Little)

 - the employee Net Promoter score (eNPS) of the top quartile innovation companies is 23, compared with -56 for other companies (Source: Bain & Company)

 Building strong links between business and innovation strategy has a significant correlation with financial results: companies with more tightly aligned business and innovation strategies had 40 percent higher operating income growth over a three-year period, and 100 percent higher total shareholder returns, than industry peers with lower strategy alignment (Source: Strategy&).